Companies and organizations, whether they are government or private are formed and run by several designations.

 To become a Chief Investment Officer, you will need significant education and professional qualification.

-You must need a bachelor’s degree in economics, accounting, finance, statics, or any other closely related subject that is useful to begin your career as an investment banker or finance analyst.
+You must need a bachelor’s degree in economics, accounting, finance, statistics, or any other closely related subject that is useful to begin your career as an investment banker or finance analyst.

-CIOs often return to graduate school, mostly to business school to get an MBA degree.
+CIOs often return to graduate school, mostly business school, for an MBA.

-You also need an experience of at least five years and for big companies, employers require ten years of minimum experience in investing and business administration.
+You also need experience of at least five years, and for big companies, employers require ten years of minimum experience in investing and business administration.

 You must have good leadership skills and excellent analytical thinking.

-Chief Financial Officer and Chief Investment officer both are executives designations in a company that mostly oversees the financial operations of the company.
+The Chief Financial Officer and Chief Investment Officer both are executives designations in a company that mostly oversee the financial operations of the company.

 Despite the similarities between both, they are not the same.
 Both designations have a couple of distinctions between them, which are represented in the table below.